 Some experts believe that about half of all people over 65 suffer hypochlorydia – and certainly it’s known that the amount of acid we produce gets lower as we get over about 40, although I have found it very often in much younger people.

 It’s vital that we have enough stomach acid so that we can break down food and release nutrients, but also to kill off any opportunistic baddies coming into our bodies via the mouth, eg. yeasts and bacteria.
 We need enough acid to absorb B12 and minerals effectively – I think this is a big reason why I find so many people low in minerals generally.
 Also, by breaking down food effectively, we get fewer antigens into the bloodstream and therefore less food intolerance/sensitivity symptoms.

 The symptoms of hypochlorydia can be exactly the same as having too much stomach acid.
 Often, a person who has acidity, heartburn or reflex actually has poor stomach acid production.
 This happens because the signal to stop producing it doesn’t get triggered because the acid level is too low, so the body simply carries on producing it and you then get acidity problems.
 Yes, too much acid in the stomach and gullet, but for a very different reason.

-Most people taking antacids probably have this issue and aren’t taking the right remedy at all.
-In my experience about 1 in 10 people with acid problems actually do have too much stomach acid – the rest have hypochlorydia or a different problem such as a food intolerance.
+Most people taking antacids probably have a low acid issue and aren’t taking the right remedy at all.
+In my experience about 1 in 10 people with acid problems actually do have too much stomach acid (see here if this is you) – the rest have hypochlorydia or a different problem such as a food intolerance.